aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/documentbuilder/move_to_bookmark/_index.md

 Moves the cursor to a position just after the start of the bookmark with the specified name.

 The comparison is not case-sensitive.
-If the bookmark was not found, false is returned and the cursor is not moved.
+If the bookmark was not found, ``False`` is returned and the cursor is not moved.

 Inserting new text does not replace existing text of the bookmark.